Skip to content

 UAE company formation for Nigerian founders — what to know

 Nigerian entrepreneurs looking at UAE company setup usually choose between a free zone and the mainland.
-For most — in trading, tech, consulting and holding structures — a free zone fits best: 100% ownership, a clean all-in cost, and a straightforward residence visa.
+For most — in trading, tech, consulting and holding structures — a free zone fits best: 100% ownership, published scenario prices, and a straightforward residence visa.

 The decisions are which free zone, how many visas, and your activity — which our cost calculator makes transparent.
 After the licence, the practical next steps are your UAE corporate bank account and residence visa; if you’re moving funds from Nigeria, read our guide on source-of-funds evidence.